Best Broker for US ETFs as a Non-US Investor

 Ready to set up your account?

-If US ETFs are accessible to you, IBKR is the default answer.
+If US ETFs are accessible and tax-efficient for you, IBKR is the default answer.
 If you’re EU retail, go UCITS and focus on execution cost.
 Either way — automate, and leave it alone.

 Frequently asked questions